 I have guest edited special issues of five peer-reviewed journals: Forest Policy and Economics (2002, with Peter Glück); Global Environmental Politics (2003, with Matthew Paterson and Lloyd Pettiford); Journal of Integrative Environmental Sciences (2009); Environmental Science and Policy (2014, with Marleen Buizer and Wil de Jong); and Forest Policy and Economics (2017, with Shonil Bhagwat).
 I am a member of the editorial board of Forest Policy and Economics and of the advisory board of Common Ground’s Global Studies knowledge community.

 In 2015 I was appointed lead editor of Common Ground’s On Sustainability collection of academic journals, and academic lead for the annual International Conference on Environmental, Cultural, Economic and Social Sustainability.
-You can find out about the next conference in Cairns, Australia in January 2018 here, including details of how to register.
+You can find out about the next conference in Vancouver, Canada in January 2019 here, including details of how to register.

 BA (Hons) Politics and International Relations, University of Kent at Canterbury (1991)